zed-alpha/shadow-gadgets/README.md

 + [Overlay shadows](#overlay-shadows)

-    An extension property on `View` allows for easy application of the fix in the form of a clipped shadow replica being drawn onto the target's parent's overlay.
+    An extension property on `View` allows for easy application of the fix in the form of a clipped shadow replica drawn onto the target's parent's overlay.
 Simple and straightforward, it has a few limitations inherent to the technique, but it is indeed sufficient for many, if not most, use cases.

 + [Custom containers](#custom-containers)

-    These `ViewGroup`s modify their child draws inline, and so do not suffer some of the limitations of the overlay shadows.
+    These `ViewGroup`s fix their children's shadows by handling them inline, and so do not suffer some of the limitations of the overlay shadows.
 At present, they can only be used directly, but they will eventually be added as options to the inflation helpers.

 + [Drawables](#drawables)